-To address the deteriorated condition of most industrially managed forestland, the term "sustainablyharvested forest products" and "sustainable forestry" has come into wide use by the timber industry and wood retailers worldwide.
-It is described as the solution to overcutting, but only one organization that certifies forestland as "sustainably-harvested" has relatively rigorous standards that are a good first step towards forest restoration (Forest Stewardship Council).
-Most other standards for "sustainablyharvested" are only minor improvements in the field combined with lots of marketing:
+To address the deteriorated condition of most industrially managed forestland, the term "sustainably-harvested forest products" and "sustainable forestry" has come into wide use by the timber industry and wood retailers worldwide.
+It is described as the solution to overcutting, but only one organization that certifies forestland as "sustainably-harvested," the Forest Stewardship Council, has relatively rigorous standards that are a good first step towards forest restoration.
+Most other standards for "sustainably-harvested" are only minor improvements in the field combined with lots of marketing.
+Even the FSC is coming under increased scrutiny due to evidence of loopholes, bureaucracy, and weak enforcement of standards.
+In a 2018 piece in YaleEnvironment360, referring to FSC practices, Richard Conniff writes: